colshacol/stripe-server/README.md

-# stripe-server
+# stripe-services

 Stripe's APIs can't be used in the browser.
-This project aims to provide pre-set-up RESTful routes for most Stripe methods... and stuff.
+This project is a distributable server with the intent of cloning the Stripe API as endpoints.